Nashrasaniya/SPEECH-RECOGNITION-SYSTEM/README.md

 1. Features

       -> Speech-to-Text (STT): Transcribes audio files into text using the SpeechRecognition library.

       -> Audio Format Conversion: Utilizes pydub and ffmpeg to convert audio files between formats (e.g., MP3 to WAV).

       -> Command-Line Interface: Provides an interactive CLI for user input and output.

       -> Cross-Platform Compatibility: Runs on Windows, macOS, and Linux systems

 2. Technologies Used

       -> Python 3.11: Core programming language.

       -> SpeechRecognition: Library for performing speech recognition.

       -> pydub: Library for audio manipulation.

       -> ffmpeg: Tool for handling multimedia data.

 3. Usage:

      i.
 Convert MP3 to WAV:

          -> python converr.py

             Ensure the MP3 file path is correctly specified within the script.

      ii.
 Transcribe Audio to Text:

         ->  python speech_to_text.py

             The script will process the WAV file and output the transcribed text.

 4. Example

       Input Audio: A short WAV file containing speech.

       Transcribed Text: The script will output the text equivalent of the spoken words in the audio file.

 5. Acknowledgements

       -> SpeechRecognition

       -> pydub

       -> ffmpeg

 6. Python Packages

+   i.
 SpeechRecognition: A library for performing speech recognition, with support for several engines and APIs.​

       pip install SpeechRecognition

-pydub: A high-level audio manipulation library.​
+   ii. pydub: A high-level audio manipulation library.​

       Installation:

       pip install pydub

-ffmpeg-python: Python bindings for FFmpeg, a complete, cross-platform solution to record, convert and stream audio and video.​
+  iii. ffmpeg-python: Python bindings for FFmpeg, a complete, cross-platform solution to record, convert and stream audio and video.​

       Installation:

       pip install ffmpeg-python

 7. requirements.txt Example

    You can create a requirements.txt file to manage your project dependencies easily:​

-plaintext
+      i. plaintext

+      ii.
 SpeechRecognition

+      iii.
 PyAudio

-pydub
+      iv.pydub

-ffmpeg-python
+      v. ffmpeg-python

 #output